chocolateboy/get-wild/README.md

 // ["foo", "bar", "baz", "quux"]
 ```

-The `collect` function is used to convert a (truthy) value under a wildcard
+The `collect` function is used to convert a value under a wildcard token into
-token into an array of values.
+an array of values.
 If not supplied, it defaults to
 [`Object.values`][Object.values], which works with objects, arrays, and other
-non-falsey values.
-Can be overridden to add support for traversable values that
+non-nullish values.
+Can be overridden to add support for traversable values
-aren't plain objects, e.g. ES6 Set and Map instances.
+that aren't plain objects, e.g. ES6 Map and Set instances.

+Note that the value passed to `collect` is not falsey and not an array, as both
+are handled without calling `collect`.

 ## default